ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 title: How My Bash Profile Broke edeliver
 ---

 Yep, you read that right.
-A setting in my `.bash_profile` broke [edeliver](https://github.com/edeliver/edeliver), preventing me from _doing my job_ for about a week.
-You see, [edeliver](https://github.com/edeliver/edeliver) is the tool my team uses to deploy our Elixir apps, and it's kind of hard to ship code if you can't deploy to your staging or production environments.
+A setting in my `.bash_profile` broke [edeliver](https://github.com/edeliver/edeliver), the tool my team uses to deploy our Elixir apps.
+Not a great situation... it's kind of hard to ship code if you can't deploy to your staging or production environments.

-Now, anyone who's [tinkered with their `.bash_profile`](http://blog.kate-travers.com/refash-your-bash/) config knows there's an infinite number of ways to totally bork your system.
+Now, anyone who's [tinkered with their `.bash_profile`](http://blog.kate-travers.com/refash-your-bash/) knows there's an infinite number of ways to totally bork your system.
 But this bug was well camouflaged, hiding inside a common, seemingly-benign bash setting I'd had in place for ~2.5 years without issue - a bash setting you, too, might have on your machine RIGHT NOW.

-But don't worry - I tracked down the little bugger, so read on to save yourself the same hassle I went through.
+But don't worry, I tracked down the little bugger, so read on to save yourself the same hassle I went through.
 And for those of you in a rush, here's the [tl;dr](#solution).

 - [The Problem](#the-problem)
 - [Debugging Steps](#debugging-steps)